techidaily/site-games-able/source/_posts/from-playroom-to-digital-space-broadcast-your-xbox-experience-on-discord.md

  Image Credit:[Xbox](https://www.xbox.com/en-us/xbox-game-pass)

- If you already[use Discord voice chat on your Xbox console](https://www.makeuseof.com/use-discord-voice-chat-xbox-console/) , your accounts should be linked and ready to go.
+ If you already [use Discord voice chat on your Xbox console](https://www.makeuseof.com/use-discord-voice-chat-xbox-console/) , your accounts should be linked and ready to go.
 However, if you're new to using Discord on Xbox, the process to link your accounts is simple as long as you have a pre-existing Discord account.

 ## How to Set Up Discord on Your Xbox

  If you're new to using Discord on Xbox, you'll need to ensure your Xbox and Discord accounts are linked before you try to stream gameplay.
-And while you can[link social media sites like Twitter and Twitch to your Xbox](https://www.makeuseof.com/xbox-how-to-link-social-accounts/) , to link and set up Discord on your Xbox Series X|S, follow these steps:
+And while you can [link social media sites like Twitter and Twitch to your Xbox](https://www.makeuseof.com/xbox-how-to-link-social-accounts/) , to link and set up Discord on your Xbox Series X|S, follow these steps:

 * Press the**Xbox button** on your controller to open the Guide menu.
 * Highlight**Profile & system** , and select**Settings** .